Faith-Full Food Program

 Louisiana has some of the highest rates of food insecurity in the nation, and the highest rates in the state are parishes in the Diocese of Baton Rouge.
-To combat those alarming statistics, CCDBR has launched the Faith-Full Mobile Food Pantry.
-In partnership with the Greater Baton Rouge Food Bank and Feeding America, Faith-Full Mobile Pantry provides 30-pound boxes of food to those who register and are approved by the United States Department of Agriculture.
+To combat those alarming statistics, CCDBR has launched the Faith-Full Food Program.
+In partnership with the Greater Baton Rouge Food Bank and Feeding America, Faith-Full Food Program provides boxes of food to those who register and are approved by the United States Department of Agriculture.
 Pantry distribution sites are currently in East Baton Rouge, Albany and St. James.

 To be eligible, three guidelines must be followed: proof of identity, proof of residence, and statement of income.
 Here’s what you need to bring and how the program will work: